-The redo of the Hotel John Marshall on North Fifth St., one of Richmond’s most venerable landmarks, was years in the making.
+The historic renovation project on North Fifth St., one of Richmond’s most venerable landmarks, was years in the making.
 The 16-story hotel, which first opened in 1929, closed for good in 2004.
 After that, several plans were floated to renovate the building.
 However, rehabilitation didn’t begin until 2010, after Raleigh-based Dominion Realty Partners put together a deal that included federal and state historic tax credits and $40 million in financing from the U. S. Department of Housing and Urban Development.

 In addition to the Project of the Year, the other GRACRE real estate award winners are: